iamtheyammer/omnibot/docs/modules.md

 While not required, we highly recommend you set the `Content-Type` header of your config file to `application/json` and the `Content-Type` header of your code to `application/javascript`.
-If you dont, users will see a warning.
+If you don't, users will see a warning.

 ### Remote Module Configuration File